 Using Camille Saint-Saëns’s child-friendly Carnival of the Animals as the foundation, ArtsConnect helps children engage with music in a magical way.
 Over a period of several weeks, children become familiar with the music, as well as the Ogden Nash verses that we written to accompany it, and create masks of wild creatures.
 It all culminates in a grand public performance of the work by professional and student musicians, accompanied by the children parading on stage in their masks.

-Each summer, ArtsConnect presents a series of free, family-friendly concerts that appeal to all musical tastes.
+ArtsConnect presents free, family-friendly concerts throughout the year that appeal to all musical tastes.
 They have become standing-room-only hits, with programs ranging from classical to jazz to Disney movie favorites.

 ArtsConnect is dedicated to maintaining a thought-provoking and inspiring quality of life for the seniors of our community.
 To that end, ArtsConnect artists take great pleasure in performing regularly in area nursing homes and hospitals, where they are warmly received and enthusiastically applauded.